PrintM3D/Quad-Fusion-Docs/getting-started/z-probe-calibration-and-bed-leveling.md

 ## Automatic Bed Leveling Compensation

-To accommodate for small discrepancies in the bed level of the Promega, you can enable bed leveling with `G29` , however, this command will require a _heightmap.csv_ file.
-Each _heightmap.csv_ file will be unique to your Promega, and sometime even unique to a specific time.
+To accommodate for small discrepancies in the bed level of the Crane, you can enable bed leveling with `G29` , however, this command will require a _heightmap.csv_ file.
+Each _heightmap.csv_ file will be unique to your Crane, and sometime even unique to a specific time.
 If you stall your printer or otherwise misalign your bed, you will have to re-run mesh bed leveling.
 Bed leveling compensation can compensate for about 2mm of error.
 If your error is greater, follow the [mechanical leveling guide](../repair-guides/repairing-broken-belt-clamps.md#leveling-the-bed) via skipping.
 Follow the steps below to generate a _heightmap.csv_ file and enable bed leveling compensation.

 1. Home the printer if you have not already done so.
 2. Heat up the print bed to your preferred printing temperature.
-The Promega's bed will warp differently depending on what temperature it is heated up to.
+The Crane's bed will warp differently depending on what temperature it is heated up to.
 3. Wait until the bed has reached its temperature before continuing.
 This could take a few minutes.
 4. Deploy the Z-probe.
 5. Send the command `G29` , this will start the mesh bed leveling process.
 The mesh is defined in the configuration files on the SD card, and should not need to be changed.